goblint/gobcron/README.md

     }
 }
 ```
-- to set up a one-shot on a specific branch,  notifying user ID ```4711007``` on the zulip instance, use a config like:
+- to set up a one-shot on a specific branch,  notifying the users with IDs ```4711007,4998451``` on the zulip instance, use a config like:
 ```json
 {
     "server": {